 1. Decide what kind of group shots you want

 You will see a few different types of group shots of mine scattered across this post.
-Some are standard line ups, some are more natural with regards to people laughing/smiling & some are obviously stylised.
+Some are standard line ups, some are more natural with regards to people laughing/smiling and some are obviously stylised.
 Your basic line ups are usually the quickest and simplest to achieve on a tight schedule.
 I would probably advise that a mix of those and the more natural groups shots are best.
 The stylised pictures look cool but these take the longest to achieve, so bear that in mind if you like the look of them for your wedding.
-Usually If a bride and groom wants a stylised group shot, I do it just for the bridal party and groomsmen shots and we do them a little later on, and even then I like to get standard line up group shots of them too.
+Usually if a bride and groom wants a stylised group shot, I do it just for the bridal party and groomsmen shots and we do them a little later on, and even then I like to get standard line up group shots of them too.